- Bring your own drinks

 Boleros Psicodélicos

-Program subject to change:
+Planned Program - subject to change:

 Samba em Preludio - Baden Powell